Siying Wang profile picture

 I am a PhD candidate in Strategy & Business Economics at the Sauder School of Business, UBC.
 My research applies methods from industrial organizations to study topics in spatial and urban economics, and international trade.
 I'm interested in getting insights from the analysis of large-scale digital data.

-I'm on the 2024-25 academic job market.
-My job market paper shows the significant disamenity of urban highways on local travel and quantifies the welfare effects of highway policies using smartphone GPS and commuting data.
+I'm on the 2024-25 job market.
+My job market paper shows the significant disamenity of urban highways on local travel and quantifies the welfare effects of counterfactual urban highways using smartphone GPS and commuting data.

 Arrow icon